TLeonardUK/ds3os/Resources/ReadMe.txt

 The server accepts connections on ports 50050, 50000 and 50010 by default.
-If the computer you are running the server on is behind a router you will likely need to modify your wrote to port-forward TCP and UDP on all of those ports to allow external people to connect.
+If the computer you are running the server on is behind a router you will likely need to modify your router to port-forward TCP and UDP on all of those ports to allow external people to connect.
 Guides to doing this are numerous and available online.